 To feel safe in this was more foolishness.
 There are many things one can live with for three days.
 Mosquitos, an outdoor toilet, crusts of bread.
 But what of the things you cannot live without?
 Three days without sun would surely bring us near freezing to death.
 The world would be a hundred or so degrees below freezing within days; within weeks, the planet would drop to -50 degrees, an Antarctic climate.
 The atmosphere itself would also freeze and fall to Earth, leaving us exposed to harsh radiation.
 If the sun should doubt, we would all go out.

-Once the diamond ring flash was over, the sun’s corona went back to stealth mode, we hit the road without looking back.
+Once the diamond ring flash was over, the sun’s corona went back to stealth mode, the whole encampment seemed to beat a hasty retreat.
+We hit the road without looking back.
 I forced myself to resurface after this quick dip into the abyss.
 “I saw a total eclipse and it enraged me,” I said, testing out whether I would find any humor in my erratic emotional response.

 It was hardly erratic, though.
 Vast eclipses in my memory have left deep troughs I still fall into where who I am and why I matter is mere guesswork.
 And the rage is what became of my grief when I pulled the scrim of adulthood over it.
 Rage is what puts the beast of fear back in its cage.

 The beast lunges at me two nights later in a dream.
 I am shaken awake by my companion.
 Salty tears from the ocean of my dreams stream out of both sides of my eyes.
 I had dreamt of swimming in a grey sea of swelling white caps to save my drowning daughter.
 Just as I reach her, a faceless alien of the deep with 12-inch needles for tentacles grabs her from me and punctures her abdomen with them.
 I have saved her from a peril I recognized only to have her snatched by one I didn’t even know was there.
 The devil we know beats the devil we don’t, am I right?